PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 This is to prevent people from taking out a policy with the intention of claiming the death benefit immediately.

 Life insurance policies may have exclusions or limitations for death depending on the person seeking life insurance.
-For example, someone who is an avid skydiver might have an exclusion clause of their death claim not being paid out in case of a skydiving accident.
+For example, someone who is an avid skydiver might have an exclusion clause of their death claim not being paid out in case of a skydiving accident as they're placed under a high-risk category.
+If you have a dangerous hobby, a good way to assess your eligibility is through a life insurance application.

 If a policyholder dies as a result of illegal drug overdose outside of the contestability period, it is often a reason for the life insurance company to void your claim.